skyrocketOoO/serverx/README.md

 # serverx
-The basic server template
+A server template combines multiple basic tools

 ## How to use

-## Term
-- Init: Initialize someting
-- New: New instance
+1. Clone the repository
+2. Change the module name to yours

 ## Convention
+- **camelCase**: file name, folder name
+- **PascalCase**: json attribute name
+-

 ## Dev environment
 - Linux